cds-hooks/docs/docs/specification/current.md

 Developers of CDS Services SHALL provide a stable endpoint for allowing CDS Clients to discover available CDS Services, including information such as a description of the CDS Service, when it should be invoked, and any data that is requested to be prefetched.

-A CDS Service provider SHALL expose its Discovery endpoint at"
+A CDS Service provider SHALL expose its Discovery endpoint at:

 ```shell
 {baseURL}/cds-services